 Explaining HPA Standards for Network Management (NET) OnDemand

-This OnDemand event provides a focused and thorough examination of the HPA Standards for Network Management (NET).
+This OnDemand course provides a focused and thorough examination of the HPA Standards for Network Management (NET).
 Faculty will equip participants with tips for interpreting the requirements, navigating the standards, and avoiding common misconceptions.
 Faculty will also facilitate short activities to simulate how to address requirements.

 This OnDemand event is geared towards individuals with one year of experience, or less; collecting, reporting, and acting upon credentialing data; or those who need a refresher, including:

 - Quality Improvement Managers/Directors

 - Regulatory Specialists/Managers/Directors

 - Explain the intent of each standard for Network Management (NET).